 Plasma also offers the ability to coat products for waterproofing.
 Almost any material can be treated with plasma.
 We manufacture a complete line of products that are commonly used in manufacturing, R&D, and the academic environment.

 All surfaces are contaminated with organics even though the contaminates are usually invisible to the casual observer.
 These contaminants impact an object’s ability to interact with other materials such as glue or ink.
-By treating an object's surface with a specialized plasma surface treatment, we are able to remove organic contaminants.
+By treating an object's surface with a plasma, we are able to remove organic contaminants.

 For more detailed information, we have provided information about the various uses of plasma surface treatments below.
 We can plasma treat most metals, plastics and rubbers.

 - Plasma Treatment Basics